Tech Talk - Audio

 I did, however, use the customization in foobar2000 to set the player columns, which in turn required a small amount of minimal scripting in foobar2000, for which I found samples on their forums.

 In February 2015, in order to allow syncing with my iPod, I made my peace with iTunes and updated to version 12.
 The iTunes Library Toolkit still works, allowing me to sync my music library as I add and remove songs and albums by simple copy or delete in Windows.
 My biggest complaint for iTunes is that it does not remember where I left off in the previous listening session; starting every time at the top of the album list -- every time, which became extremely frustrating very fast.
 I hate iTunes, but it is the only thing available that is easy to use to sync between desktop and portable player.
-Once again, crappy programming by people who obviously don't use their own product.
+Once again, crappy programming by people who obviously don't actually use their own product.